Spike Detection in Water Treatment Data in the R Language

 Share this content

-Spike detection in time series is essential to water treatment plant control.
+Spike detection in time series is essential for controlling water treatment plants.
 Spikes in SCADA data are events in the data stream of water treatment plants or similar installations.
-These spikes can indicate problems with the process and could result in an increased risk to public health.
-The WSAA Health Based Targets Manual specifies a series of decision rules to assess the performance of filtration processes.
+These spikes can indicate problems with the process and may increase the risk to public health.
+The WSAA Health-Based Targets Manual specifies a series of decision rules to assess the performance of filtration processes.
 For example, this rule evaluates the performance of conventional filtration:

 Individual filter turbidity ≤ 0.2 NTU for 95% of the month and not > 0.5 NTU for ≥ 15 consecutive minutes.